francolaiuppa/s3-signer/README.md

+# No longer maintained
+Although it still keeps working (2017-04-04) I'm no longer maintaining this repo.

 # S3 Signer
 Simple one-endpoint server to sign Amazon S3 File Upload policies so you can upload files to S3 using browser-side technologies.